These No Yeast Eggnog Cinnamon Rolls are an easy to make recipe for a holiday breakfast or brunch.

-I have always wanted to be the kind of Mom who bakes bread from scratch, tucks homemade cookies into lunchboxes, and provides a hot, nutritious meal in the evenings for my family.
-I’ve got the lunchbox thing down.
-Homemade cookies go into my son’s lunch every day.
-I’m mostly good at making sure we have a nice dinner to eat each night too (with the exception of the occasional frozen pizza/In n’ Out Burger downfall, of course!)
-And the homemade bread… I’ve made on occasion, but working with yeast on a regular basis kind of terrifies me.
-So I try my best not to use it much at all.
-This recipe for these ridiculously delicious Eggnog Cinnamon Rolls doesn’t use any yeast.
+I always wanted to be the kind of Mom who baked bread from scratch, tucked homemade cookies into lunchboxes, and provided a hot, nutritious meal in the evenings for my family.
+I definitely had the lunchbox thing down.
+Home baked cookies went into my son’s lunch every day.
+I’ve always been mostly good at making sure we have a nice dinner to eat each night too (with the exception of the occasional frozen pizza/In n’ Out Burger downfall, of course!)
+And the homemade bread… I’ve baked on occasion.
+Working with yeast isn’t my favorite.
+This recipe for these ridiculously delicious Eggnog Cinnamon Rolls doesn’t use any yeast at all.
 And that’s a reason for celebration!

 The liquids are added to a simple dry mixture of flour, sugar, baking powder and salt.
 Everything is stirred with a wooden spoon until it comes together in a ball of dough.
 It will be a little bit sticky when you dump it onto your floured surface.
 Just work a small amount of flour into the dough until it’s no longer sticky and nice enough to roll out.

 Roll out the dough on your floured surface.
 It will be a soft dough, but should be nice to work with.
 Sprinkle on a butter/sugar/cinnamon mixture, and roll up log-style.
 Gently slice the log into fourths, then cut each fourth into thirds.
 This will give you 12 rolls.

 Carefully transfer the rolls to a greased round cake pan.

 Bake and drizzle an eggnog glaze onto warm rolls.